insidemordecai/website/content/about/index.md

 ## Outside of tech

 Outside of tech, I obsessively watch motorsport - mainly Formula 1 (and its feeder series).
-I also run a car/motorsport blog called Drive Talks found [here][drivetalks]
+I also run a car/motorsport blog called [Drive Talks found here][drivetalks]

 In my former years, I did some piano playing and singing - not that I don't sing now but just to the audience of my pet.

+## This Site, Privacy and Copyrights

+My blog/portfolio has gone through a couple of changes throughout the years.
+Initially, I coded it with good ol' HTML code, tried WordPress and Medium.
+Later, I started to use a couple of templates with a mix of HTML and SCSS and various tweaks to suite my style.
+Currently, this site is built using [Hugo][hugo] static site generator and [Blowfish][blowfish] due to the lightweight nature and the fact I use markdown often.

+This site [makes use of only 1 tracker][themarkup] that being Google Web Analytics but I intend to switch to an open-source alternative that is more privacy respecting or even do away with it altogether.
+No cookies or ads are in place.

+No permission is needed to copy, distribute, or modify the content of this site.
+Credit is appreciated but not required (unless for commercial purposes).

 <!-- organise alphabetically -->
+[blowfish]: https://blowfish.page/ "A powerful, lightweight theme for Hugo built with Tailwind CSS."
 [dart]: https://dart.dev "A client-optimized language for fast apps on any platform"
-[drivetalks]: https://drivetalks.car.blog "A car/motorsport blog "
+[drivetalks]: https://auto.insidemordecai.com "A car/motorsport blog "
 [flutter]: https://flutter.dev "An open-source cross-platform UI software development kit created by Google."
+[hugo]: https://gohugo.io/ "The world’s fastest framework for building websites"
+[themarkup]: https://themarkup.org/blacklight?url=insidemordecai.com " A Real-Time Website Privacy Inspector"